guigomcha/alumet-user-book/src/plugins/output/opentelemetry.md

 [OpenSearch](https://opensearch.org/docs/latest/getting-started/intro/) is a distributed search and analytics engine that can be used as vector database, full-text search and observability backend for logs, metrics and traces.

-The connection to OpenSearch was done following the [official Data Prepper tutorial](https://github.com/opensearch-project/data-prepper/tree/main/examples/metrics-ingestion-otel) which is a recommended ingestion pipeline tool which can be connected to otel as recomended [here](https://opensearch.org/blog/distributed-tracing-pipeline-with-opentelemetry/).
+The connection to OpenSearch was done following the [official Data Prepper tutorial](https://github.com/opensearch-project/data-prepper/tree/main/examples/metrics-ingestion-OTEL) which is a recommended ingestion pipeline tool which can be connected to OTEL as recomended [here](https://opensearch.org/blog/distributed-tracing-pipeline-with-opentelemetry/).

 Notes:
 - For clarity, I disconnected traces and metrics from other sources to better visualize in OpenSearch what comes from alumet.